-As health plans and insurance companies prepare for the upcoming surge of another open-enrollment season, it is vital for them to have an effective staffing structure in place.
-This involves identifying their employment needs and establishing how their workforce can function best.
+During this time, especially if there’s a chance to see a higher volume of activity for 2024, it is vital for health plans to have an effective staffing structure in place.
+This involves identifying their employment needs and establishing how their workforce can best function.
 Here are some tips for devising a smart staffing structure to prepare for open enrollment.

 Assess Your Staffing Requirements To Build a Sufficient Workforce